intel/libvpl/examples/interop/legacy-decode-infer/README.md

 | Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
 |                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
 | Software         | Intel® oneAPI Video Processing Library(oneVPL) CPU implementation
-| What You Will Learn | How to use oneVPL to decode an H.265 encoded video file and perform objection classification inference
+| What You Will Learn | How to use oneVPL to decode an H.265 encoded video file and perform image classification inference
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that takes a file containing an H.265 video elementary stream as an argument, decodes it with oneVPL and perform object classification on each frame using OpenVINO.
+This sample is a command line application that takes a file containing an H.265 video elementary stream and network model as an argument, decodes it with oneVPL and perform image classification on each frame using OpenVINO.

 ## Key Implementation details